Solar Inverter Warranty Guide: Avoid Costly Inverter Repairs

 Step 3: Provide Proof of Purchase and System Details

-Step 4: Wait for Approval and Schedule a Repair
+Step 4: Wait for Inverter Warranty Approval & Schedule a Repair

-Once your claim is approved, the manufacturer may ship a replacement unit or arrange for repairs.
-Some warranties cover labor and shipping, while others require out-of-pocket costs.
-If you need professional repairs or a new inverter installed, GreenLancer’s network of experts can help get your system running again.
+Once your claim is approved, the manufacturer will usually issue an RMA before shipping a replacement unit or authorizing repairs.
+Some inverter warranties cover labor and shipping, while others leave those costs to the homeowner.
+If you need professional repairs or a new inverter installed, GreenLancer’s network of licensed experts can step in to complete the work and get your system producing power again.

 Is an Extended Solar Inverter Warranty Worth It?